jozsefmorrissey/node-server/services/debug-gui/README.md

   root - This should be your application id, it will become the root for your subsequent groups.

-  value - a simple key value pair.
+  value - Displays a simple key value pair.

-  link - creates a link to any url that might come in handy during debugging
+  link - Creates a link to any url that might come in handy during debugging.

-  exception - Creates a popup with you exception information.
+  exception - Creates a popup with your exception information.

   log - Just a standard string that will be accessible in sequential order.